Why should you use ShiftX?

-Why we build ShiftX the way we do
+Why do we build ShiftX the way we do?

-We make the most user-friendly process tool to help people create inclusive and effective workplaces where everyone shares the same process truth.
-And even though we continually improve the tool, some things will never change.
+We build ShiftX to be a user-friendly process tool to help people create inclusive and efficient workplaces, where everyone shares the same truth about how things are done.
+We work continually to improve the tool, but some things will never change.

 We believe in user-friendliness, for real.
 If you want to design and create something that is meant to be used by anyone, you have to test that it actually can be used and understood by anyone.
-We use Shipright to make it easy for users to give us product feedback.
-And we keep an open roadmap to make it transparent what we are currently working on.
+We use Canny.io to make it easy for our users to give us product feedback.
+In addition, we keep an open and accessible roadmap to stay transparent about what we are currently working on.

-Making software, you always have the choice of where to put it on the “Flexibility vs. Opinionated”-scale.
-Should our software users be met with open sandboxes where they can play around with total freedom and create whatever they want?
-Or should we create a more restricted space, helping users along the way, doing some of the heavy lifting “backstage”?
-We have chosen the latter.
-In a planning and mapping tool, full flexibility often ends with every team member creating their structure and way to work.
-Which again means chaos.
+When making software, you always have to choose where to put it on the “Flexibility vs. Opinionated” scale.
+Should it be an open sandbox where our users can play around with total freedom and create whatever they want?
+Or should we create a more restricted space, and help our users by doing some of the heavy lifting “backstage”?
+For ShiftX, we have chosen the latter.
+In planning and mapping tools, full flexibility often leads to every team member creating their own structure and way of working - with the end result being pure chaos.
 We don’t want that.